 Board Director Thomas Keller made the most heartfelt statement, breaking off at the end in tears and unable to finish, "One of the qualities that I think set Ken Rainey apart from other candidates, he’s a unifier, he brings people together and that’s what BART needs."

 At a ceremony on a sun-filled patio at BART’s headquarters, Rainey socialized with board directors and discussed the challenges he would face on the job.
 When asked what he looked forward to the most in his first year, Ramsey told Streetsblog he wanted to get beyond the Mehserle trial and get to know his staff and board of directors.

 "There’s a lot more work that still needs to be done," he said.

-Livermore extension and requested the board approve the option that extended BART into downtown Livermore and up to Vasco Road.
+When the board got back to business, staff presented the alignment alternatives for the Livermore extension and requested the board approve the option that extended BART into downtown Livermore and up to Vasco Road.